-The interdisciplinary quantitative biology (IQ Biology) program is designed for students in life sciences, engineering, computer science and applied mathematics who are interested in learning the essential competencies of researchers who collaborate effectively across disciplines.
+The Interdisciplinary Quantitative Biology (IQ Biology) PhD Certificate Program is designed for students in life sciences, engineering, computer science, and applied mathematics who are interested in learning the essential competencies of researchers who work and collaborate effectively across disciplines.
 These competencies may be attained in a number of ways, including courses, lab rotations, internships and outreach activities.

-Students take two-three courses outside of their primary discipline(s).
+Students take one to three courses outside of their primary discipline(s).
 These courses allow students to explore other areas of quantitative biology and fill any "gaps" in their background to benefit their future interdisciplinary research.

-Students rotate through three different research labs in at least two different disciplines.
+Students rotate through four different research labs in at least two different disciplines.
 These rotations allow students to explore their interests, learn new techniques and work with prospective thesis advisors.